 Why English?

-Note: Most of our graduate students have completed the equivalent of a baccalaureate degree in English.
+Note: Most of the English graduate students have completed the equivalent of a baccalaureate degree in English.
 Students with undergraduate degrees other than English are encouraged to apply; however, the student may be required to take additional English courses as a condition of acceptance.

 Want to Learn More?